Deep Brain Stimulation Surgery (DBS)

 Deep Brain Stimulation (DBS) is a surgical procedure used to treat a variety of disabling neurological symptoms—most commonly the debilitating symptoms of Parkinson’s disease (PD), such as tremor, rigidity, stiffness, slowed movement, and walking problems.
 The procedure is also used to treat essential tremor, a common neurological movement disorder.
 DBS does not damage healthy brain tissue by destroying nerve cells.
 Instead the procedure blocks electrical signals from targeted areas in the brain.

 At present, the procedure is used only for patients whose symptoms cannot be adequately controlled with medications.
-Deep Brain Stimulation (DBS) uses a surgically implanted, battery-operated medical device called a neurostimulator similar to a heart pacemaker and approximately the size of a stopwatch—to deliver electrical stimulation to targeted areas in the brain that control movement, blocking the abnormal nerve signals that cause tremor and PD symptoms.
+Deep Brain Stimulation (DBS) which is considered as the best treatment for Parkinson's patients uses a surgically implanted, battery-operated medical device called a neurostimulator similar to a heart pacemaker and approximately the size of a stopwatch—to deliver electrical stimulation to targeted areas in the brain that control movement, blocking the abnormal nerve signals that cause tremor and PD symptoms.
 DBS is often described as a brain “pacemaker” because constant pulses of electrical charge are delivered at settings that are thought to restore normal brain rhythms, allowing the restoration of more normal movements.

 Before the procedure, a neurosurgeon uses magnetic resonance imaging (MRI) or computed tomography (CT) scanning to identify and locate the exact target within the brain where electrical nerve signals generate the PD symptoms.Some surgeons may use microelectrode recording also to identify the precise brain target that will be stimulated.